MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/Qccc.Training.md

 ## Hyperparameters
 The model training process is governed by certain pre-set values called *hyperparameters*:

-### Learning rate (LR)
+### Learning rate

 is one of key hyperparameters.
 It defines how much current stochastic gradient estimate impacts the parameter update.
-The size of parameter update delta is proportional to LR.
-Smaller LR values lead to slower parameter evolution and slower convergence, but excessively large values of LR may break the convergence altogether as the gradient descent never commits to a particular local minimum.
-While LR is adaptively adjusted by the training algorithm to some extent, selecting a good initial value for it is important.
-A usual default initial value for LR is 0.1.
-Selecting the best value of LR is a fine art (see, for example, section 4.3 of Goodfellow et al.,"Deep learning", MIT Press, 2017).
+The size of parameter update delta is proportional to the learning rate.
+Smaller learning rate values lead to slower parameter evolution and slower convergence, but excessively large values of LR may break the convergence altogether as the gradient descent never commits to a particular local minimum.
+While learning rate is adaptively adjusted by the training algorithm to some extent, selecting a good initial value for it is important.
+A usual default initial value for learning rate is 0.1.
+Selecting the best value of learning rate is a fine art (see, for example, section 4.3 of Goodfellow et al.,"Deep learning", MIT Press, 2017).

-### Minibatch size (MBS).
+### Minibatch size

 Defines how many data samples is used for a single estimation of stochastic gradient.
-Larger values of MBS generally lead to more robust and more monotonic convergence but can potentially slow down the training process, as the cost of any one gradient estimation is proportional to MBS.
+Larger values of minibatch size generally lead to more robust and more monotonic convergence but can potentially slow down the training process, as the cost of any one gradient estimation is proportional to the minimatch size.
-A usual default value of MBS is 10.
+A usual default value for the minimatch size is 10.

 ### Training epochs, tolerance, gridlocks